21 Things 8 Years of Blogging Has Taught Me

 15. Even though it's hard work and sometimes very stressful, being in charge of everything I do is the best.
 I get to experiment and create.
 Everything is mine, and that makes every accomplishment all the more rewarding.

 16. Working from home is amazing, and it definitely has it's perks, but it can also become a little too comfortable.
 It's so important to establish a routine, have human contact and get some fresh air every now and then.
+Obviously right now it's not that easy, but make sure you take advantage of your one outdoor exercise a day, and FaceTime your loved ones!

 17. Your blog can easily consume you and take over your life.
 Especially when those creative juices are flowing.
 Don't let it!
 As much fun or important it seems, it's still only one part of your life.